mablack/cordova-diagnostic-plugin/README.md

 #### Parameters
 - {Function} successCallback - The callback which will be called when operation is successful.
-On Android this callback function is passed a single string parameter which indicates the authorization status - possible values are: "unknown", "denied", "not_determined", "authorized".
+This callback function is passed a single string parameter indicating whether access to the microphone was granted or denied:
-On iOS this callback function is passed a single boolean parameter which indicates the authorization status.
+`Diagnostic.permissionStatus.GRANTED` or `Diagnostic.permissionStatus.DENIED`
 - {Function} errorCallback - The callback which will be called when an error occurs.
 This callback function is passed a single string parameter containing the error message.

 #### Example usage

-#### Example iOS usage

-     cordova.plugins.diagnostic.requestMicrophoneAuthorization(function(granted){
-            console.log("Microphone access is: "+(granted ? "granted" : "denied"));
-        }, function(error){
-            console.error("The following error occurred: "+error);
-        });
-#### Example Android usage

     cordova.plugins.diagnostic.requestMicrophoneAuthorization(function(status){
         console.log(Microphone access is: "+status);